datajerk/ctf-write-ups/csawquals2020/grid/README.md

 p.interactive()
 ```

 The rest is fairly straight forward.
-The payload is not unlike most _get-a-shell-ROP_ pwns.
-However using the `display` bug to move the payload into place.
-The base of 120 was determined from Ghidra (see above), then repeatedly send the bytes to location `0 120 + i`.
+The payload is not unlike most _get-a-shell-ROP_ pwns, however, using the `display` bug to move the payload into place vs BOF.
+The base of 120 was determined from Ghidra (see above).
+The loop sends the bytes to location `0 120 + i`.

 > I should probably check for `d` in the payload as a _badchar_.
 It does happen (thanks ASLR).
 But I'm already 5 days behind on this writeup.